saifeemustafaq/LearnerLibraryBeta/AI_ML/README.md

  You can learn more about Machine Learning services offered by AWS by visiting https://aws.amazon.com/machine-learning/

- Platforms like [AWS Educate](https://www.awseducate.com/) and [AWS Workshops](https://workshops.aws/) can be used to leverage
+ Platforms like [AWS Educate](https://www.awseducate.com/) and [AWS Workshops](https://workshops.aws/) can be leveraged to learn more about AI ML.

-## Here is a list of resources that can be leveraged to have Hands-on knowledge about the AI and ML services AWS offers -
+## Here is a list of resources that can be leveraged to have Hands-on knowledge about the AI and ML services AWS offers.

+L100 - Beginner/Easy
+L200 - Medium
+L300 - Expert

 | Sr.no. | Title                                                                                                                                                                                                                                                                                                     | Format                    | Level |
 |--------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------|-------|